AyushRajSingh30/Backend_Win/Readme.md

 # Summary of this project

-This backend project, built with Node.js, Express.js, MongoDB, and Mongoose, focuses on creating a robust video hosting website akin to YouTube.
-It encompasses features like user authentication, video uploading, and standard practices such as JWT, bcrypt, access tokens, and refresh tokens.
-Security measures include input validation, HTTPS encryption, and CORS implementation.
-Additionally, file uploads are managed securely using libraries like Multer, ensuring efficient handling of multimedia content.
+This Node.js and Express.js backend project, integrated with MongoDB and Mongoose, aims to develop a comprehensive video hosting platform similar to YouTube.
+It incorporates essential features such as user authentication, video uploading, and adherence to industry standards like JWT, bcrypt, access tokens, and refresh tokens.
+Security enhancements include input validation, HTTPS encryption, and CORS implementation, while file uploads are handled securely using Multer for efficient multimedia management.